-J. Cellphone Use
+Cellphone Use

 Cellphone use is allowed between classes in the hallways and cafeteria.
 Cellphone use is also permitted during a student's lunchtime.
-No cell phones will be allowed in the classroom at any time unless necessary for instruction as indicated by the red/green cell technology signs posted (at the teacher's discretion) in each classroom.
-Cell phones are to be turned off and out of sight during class time.
+No cellphones will be allowed in the classroom at any time unless necessary for instruction as indicated by the red/green cell technology signs posted (at the teacher's discretion) in each classroom.
+Cellphones are to be turned off and out of sight during class time.
 Any violation of this will result in teacher and administrative intervention.

-K. Telephone Calls
+School Telephone Calls

-Students will not be permitted to accept telephone calls during school hours.
+Students will not be permitted to leave the classroom to accept telephone calls made to the school.
 In the event of an emergency, the office will deliver a message to the student.

-L. Pictures/Videos on Campus
+Pictures/Videos on Campus